hush1a/compfest-sea/README.md

-# 🍽️ SEA Catering - Smart Meal Subscription Platform
+# SEA Catering

 SEA Catering is a modern, full-stack meal subscription platform that connects customers with premium catering services.
 Built with Next.js 15 and Node.js, it offers a secure, scalable solution for meal plan subscriptions with comprehensive user and admin dashboards.
+This project is made for Compfest 2025's Software Engineering Academy.

 ## 🌐 Live Demo